Proc.new / proc / lambda / ->

 Both Proc and Lambda wrap blocks as objects, but they differ in argument checking and the behavior of return.
 In general, Lambda is recommended for its safer behavior.
 The arrow syntax ->() is concise and commonly used in modern Ruby code.

 Storing a Proc or Lambda in a variable enables patterns such as callbacks, the strategy pattern, and lazy evaluation.
+The strategy pattern is a design pattern that makes an algorithm interchangeable at runtime.
 Using return inside a Proc exits the enclosing method as well, so avoid using return in a Proc, or rely on the value of the last expression as the return value.

 If you find any errors or copyright issues, please contact us.